-A slim & fit 5'9" or 1.75 m (and 10 st or 65 kg).
+I'm a slim, fit 5'9" = 1.75 m and 10 st=63 kg.
 Environmentalist, scientist, member of Green Party, FoE, etc. I run a green building design consultancy, write articles and books, etc, built my own house with a lot of paid help.
 I adore gourmet food, hot sun, gardening, classical/folk music.

-My politics are left-wing on the economy but overall maverick / 'awkward squad', e.g. on many things I'd vote with the Lib.Dems.
-I no longer buy papers but subscribe to & read Private Eye cover to cover.
+My politics are left-wing on the economy but overall maverick, e.g. on most things I'd vote with the Greens or Lib.Dems.
+I no longer buy papers but read Private Eye cover to cover.
 Plus non-fiction books.
-I listen to R4 and used to watch a little BBC TV but I now watch Youtube.
-I adore comedy; I mean the satire more than the slapstick.
+I listen to R4 and used to watch a little BBC TV but I watch material on Youtube which on the whole is more interesting.
+I adore comedy; I mean the satire and wit more than the slapstick.